John F. Fitzgerald: Entry to politics

 In the 1890s, Fitzgerald founded the Jefferson Club, a political club founded to organize the Irish Catholic voters of South Boston.
 It was modeled on earlier clubs like Tammany Hall in New York and Martin Lomasney's Hendricks Club in the West End of Boston.
 Fitzgerald won election to Boston's Common Council in 1891.
 In 1892, he became a member of the Massachusetts Senate.
 These early victories came with support from Martin Lomasney.

 United States Representative

 In 1894, he was elected to Congress for the 9th district, serving from 1895 to 1901.
 In his first two terms (1895–1899), Fitzgerald was the only Democrat to represent New England in Congress.

-In 1901, Fitzgerald was one of three representatives, along with Charles H. Grosvenor and George Henry White, to argue in favor of reducing the size of southern delegations in accordance with the Fourteenth Amendment due to their suppression of voting rights for black people.
+In 1901, Fitzgerald was one of three representatives, along with Charles H. Grosvenor and George Henry White, to argue in favor of reducing the size of delegations from Southern states in accordance with the Fourteenth Amendment due to their suppression of voting rights for black people.
 This measure failed by a vote of 94 to 136.